tamlut-modnys/curriculum/ha-23-3/ha7/lesson7.md

 ### Syntax

-Let's wrap up our lesson by briefly covering some various syntax you might find in the wild in Hoon code.
+Let's wrap up our lesson by briefly covering some various syntax forms you might find in Hoon code.
 We have already seen `@` which represents the most generic type of an atom.
 There are a few symbols which represent generic molds.

 ![](Images/450.png)